gjyoung1974/vgs_cardform_demo/README.md

             });
 ```

-- A secure "Serrogate" value is persisted within your mobile backend service.
+- A secure "Surrogate" value is persisted within your mobile backend service.
 - The original Card data is now protected within the VGS Vault for later use: Securely Authorize payments without raw/plaintext payment card data in your mobile backend.
 You can now safely & securely enrich other business processes, secure data analytics, etc.

 ![Add Card Dialog](./docs/add_card_form.png)